 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

 Hoop Dee Doo Revue is one of those Disney experiences which just might add an extra special touch to your Disney vacation.
-It is one of several dinner shows at Disney World.
+This popular dinner show has been at Disney World since 1974!
+That’s how beloved it is.

 Hoop Dee Doo Revue General Information